NHSDigital/dtos-cohort-manager/docs/user-guides/Sign_Git_commits.md

     gpg --delete-key [uid]
     ```

-This will now ask you if you are suire you want to delte the key, press `y` for yes the you will get a pop-up that again asks if you are sure, click delete key and your key will be deleted.
+This will now ask you if you are sure you want to delete the key, press `y` for yes the you will get a pop-up that again asks if you are sure, click delete key and your key will be deleted.

 ### Configure Git